vastheaven1/MDES/docs/annotation_information.md

 | `physiological_discomfort` | Physiological discomfort rating |
 | `watched_video` | Prior-exposure information for the stimulus |

-## 5. Intended and Participant-Reported Labels

-`video_emotion` and `video_label` describe the intended affective category assigned to the stimulus.
+`video_emotion` and `video_label` describe the intended affective category of the stimulus.

 `emotion` and `label5` describe the participant-level categorical label derived from the post-stimulus self-assessment.

-These two labels are retained separately to support analyses of both stimulus intention and participant-reported affective experience.
+These two types of labels are retained separately to support analyses of both stimulus intention and participant-reported affective experience.

-## 6. Continuous Self-Assessments
+## 5. Continuous Self-Assessments

 Participants provided continuous self-ratings for: